Black Dog Farm

 Number of Internship Available: 1

-Duties include feeding and watering animals 2-3 times per day; problem solving and fixing issues with electric fence; moving animals and fencing; general farm maintenance such as sweeping buildings, taking garbage out, and cleaning; helping with larger projects such as construction of shelters and permanent fencing; collecting eggs; slaughtering and processing chickens 1-2 days per week for half of the year; among many other things.
+Duties include feeding and watering animals 2-3 times per day; problem solving and fixing issues with electric fence; moving animals and fencing; general farm maintenance such as sweeping buildings, taking garbage out, and cleaning; helping with larger projects such as construction of shelters and permanent fencing; collecting eggs; slaughtering and processing chickens 1-2 days per week ; among many other things.
 You may potentially be helping with things like making dog treats, packaging eggs, inventory, order packing, etc., though we do have an employee to help with these tasks.
 No two days are alike and there is always plenty to do.
 We expect that you can work well independently, that you are confident and a good communicator, that you ask questions when things are unclear, and that you have a very strong commitment to animal welfare.
-In the summer months, you will also be a go-to for the other part-time people we employ to help with chores and chicken butchering.
-You will also often be working alongside the owners, Tim & Kira.
+You will be working alongside other employees, especially when processing chickens, and will also be working alongside the owners.
+A large part of the summer workload revolves around raising and processing chickens.

 Farm or animal/livestock experience is a plus, but the most important qualities are a strong work ethic, task-focused outlook, diligence when operating machinery and taking care of animals, and a sense of responsibility for your work.
-We are looking to develop a good relationship with our farm manager and to have someone we can count and rely on to help us continue to grow and improve our farm.
+We enjoy developing a good relationship with our employees.

-Compensation is $20-$25 per hour DOE.
-If you start at $20 per hour, there will be the opportunity for a $5 raise before the summer season if you are meeting and exceeding expectations.
+Compensation is $18-20 per hour DOE.
 This is an excellent opportunity for someone looking to learn more about farrow-to-finish heritage pigs on pasture and raising meat chickens on pasture under an Animal Welfare Approved system, as well as operating a profitable, direct-to-consumer small livestock farm.
 We are happy to share as much as you want to know about what we have learned.
 We also really appreciate having employees who can become an intrinsic part of our operation, contributing suggestions and helping us do our best.

 We do NOT have on-farm housing and at this time cannot accommodate a camper or other mobile housing.
-We may consider that situation once we have gotten to know you.
-We are happy to help you find housing in the Livingston area as much as we can.
+Housing in this area can be challenging and expensive.
+You will have plenty of time to have another job if you would like, but we will not have flexibility in our schedule once it is set to accommodate changes in your other schedule(s).
+We are happy to help you find housing in the Livingston or Bozeman area as much as we can.

 Educational Opportunities: This is an excellent opportunity for someone looking to learn more about farrow-to-finish heritage pigs on pasture and raising meat chickens on pasture under an Animal Welfare Approved system, as well as operating a profitable, direct-to-consumer small livestock farm.
 We are happy to share as much as you want to know about what we have learned.